Rath2601/core_java/README.md

 - static method    → class-level locking
 synchronized(Sample.class) { } --> explicitly locks on class level (this)
                            but only for the specific block of code.
+NOTE : this behaves equivalent to pessimistic lock in DB

 ```